 The Project has the potential to supply more than 70% of NSW gas needs and provide between 10 to 12 days of natural gas storage in case of interstate supply disruption.

 It will introduce a new source of competitively priced gas to meet predicted supply shortfalls and help put downward pressure on prices.
-By providing long term contracts to industrial gas users, the Project will help support the 300,000 jobs across NSW, and the 15,000 jobs in the Illawarra, which rely on an affordable supply of natural gas.
+By making long term contracts to industrial gas users, the Project could help support the 300,000 jobs across NSW, and the 15,000 jobs in the Illawarra, which rely on an affordable supply of natural gas.

 How will this Project benefit Port Kembla?

 The key benefit to the region is the access to local gas.
-Gas is expensive to move via pipeline and so businesses located close to the source of supply enjoy a competitive advantage over businesses located further away from supplies.
+Gas is expensive to move via pipeline and so consumers located close to the source of supply enjoy a competitive advantage over those located further away from supplies.

 It is estimated there are around 15,000 jobs in the Illawarra region that are associated with gas-reliant businesses.
-Access to competitive gas supplies provides some assistance in retaining those jobs in the region, as well as providing a potential incentive for new industrial clients to consider establishing operations in the region , which could lead to substantial new local investment and employment opportunities.
+Access to competitive gas supplies may provide some assistance in retaining those jobs in the region, as well as providing a potential incentive for new industrial clients to consider establishing operations in the region, which could lead to substantial new local investment and employment opportunities.

-In addition, the presence of LNG import handling facilities paves the way for new potential value-add services to be established at Port Kembla, such as LNG Bunkering.
-This is the ability to re-fuel ships at sea.
+In addition, the presence of LNG import handling facilities paves the way for new potential value-add services to be established at Port Kembla, such as LNG bunkering.
+Bunkering is the ability to re-fuel ships powered by LNG, at sea.
 The use of LNG to fuel ships is more environmentally friendly than the use of diesel.